vmarquet/minigolf/Ideas.md

 Graphics
 --------
-* the angle indicator is crap, rewrite it
 * if the ball is near the edge of screen, the indicator is drawn outside window, so we should automatically draw it on the other side of the ball
 * display a big message for a few seconds when it's another player's turn